WenbWa/wenbwa.github.io/content/project/Dataset/index.md

 ---

-4D-DRESS is the first 4D real-world dataset providing human clothing with semantic annotations, which contains 4D textured and semantic scans of 60 real-world human outfits in tight and loose garments, with more than 480 motion sequences and 72K scan frames in total.
-Together with the registered SMPL(-X) body models and captured multi-view images with pixel annotations, our dataset builds the foundation for future works in human parsing and reconstruction, semantic human avatar learning, realistic cloth reconstruction and simulation.
+4D-DRESS is the first 4D dataset providing real-world clothed humans with semantic annotations.
+This dataset contains 4D textured and semantic scans of 60 real-world human outfits in tight and loose garments, with more than 480 motion sequences and 72K scan frames in total.
+Together with the registered SMPL(-X) body models and captured multi-view images with pixel annotations, 4D-DRESS builds the foundation for future works in human parsing and reconstruction, semantic human avatar learning, realistic cloth reconstruction and simulation.